sergehuber/Legal-Maven-Plugin/README.md

 If all went well a target/NOTICE-generated file will be created containing the aggregation of the contents of all the NOTICE files found in JARs inside the directory specified in the coImpnfiguration.

-To run the plugin, just launch `mvn legal:aggregate-notices`
+To run the plugin directly, just launch `mvn legal:aggregate-notices`

 # Debugging the integration test